slogan621/LiquidCrystal_I2C/README.md

 $ sudo make install
 ```

-The build examples:
+Then build examples, e.g.:

 ```
 $ cd examples/CustomChars
 ```

-Follow steps in README.txt (you can execute the README in bash from command
+Follow the steps in README.txt (you can execute the README in bash from command
 line as well).